-CTT is gaining more and more airline customers, with the company's humidifiers as a popular option when buying the leading longhaul aircraft.
-Increased experience with the products spreads information on the benefits of active moisture management, creating more opportunities for more business such as mirroring on other new models or retrofitting to existing aircraft.
-It is common that our A380 customers or those on Boeing 787, for example, also continue to specify our equipment when buying new models.
-For instance, China Southern began fitting its A380s with humidifiers in the Crew rest area (which was the only option available on the A380).
+CTT is gaining more and more airline customers, with the company's humidifiers as a popular option when buying the leading long-range aircraft.
+Increased experience with the products spreads information on the benefits of active humidity control, creating more opportunities for more business such as mirroring on other new models or retrofitting to existing aircraft.
+It is common for airlines that have chosen humidifiers for the A380 or Boeing 787, for example, to continue to choose the same equipment for new models.
+For instance, China Southern began fitting its A380s with humidifiers in the Crew rest area (which was the only option available on the

+A380).
 When specifying the Boeing 787, they chose to mirror their choice on the A380 and equip the cockpit accordingly.
 When it came to the A350, a choice was made once again not just to mirror its predecessor, the Boeing 787, but also to extend to the passenger cabin.
 Air China, Air France, ANA, China Eastern Airlines, Emirates, Etihad and Turkish Airlines are all mirroring their previous choices of humidifier options.
-These market dynamics are expected to strongly drive the market for humidifiers comes to retrofitting in commercial aircraft.
-Our main competitor is Liebherr Aviation when it comes to humidifiers, but it has chosen a market focus in the business jet segment.
-There is also competition in a broader sense from completely different cabin products and innovations that affect the on-board experience, such as passenger WiFi.
-These products all compete for airlines' budgets for purchases and timeframes for retrofit projects.
-There is competition as regards aftermarket sales.
-Consumables produced by third party manufacturers are authorised for use in the company's OEM products.
+These market dynamics are expected to strongly drive the market for humidifiers.